Bob McChesney (American football, born 1926): Early life and college

 Robert Eugene McChesney was born on October 27, 1926, in Los Angeles, California.
 He attended Van Nuys High School in Los Angeles.

 He lettered for the Hardin–Simmons Cowboys from 1946 to 1948.

 Professional career

 McChesney was selected by the Philadelphia Eagles in the fourth round, with the 53rd overall pick, of the 1950 NFL draft.
 He signed with the Eagles but was released later in 1950.

 McChesney then signed with the New York Giants and played in 12 games, starting four, for the team during the 1950 season, catching 19 passes for 380 yards and six touchdowns.
+He lead the Giants in both receiving yards and receiving touchdowns.
 He also appeared in one playoff game that season, a start in which he caught a 19-yard pass.
-He started all 12 games for the Giants in 1951, recording 14 receptions for 230 yards and two touchdowns.
+McChesney started all 12 games for the Giants in 1951, recording 14 receptions for 230 yards and two touchdowns.
 He started all 12 games again in 1952, catching 21 passes for 430 yards and six touchdowns.
+He led the team in both receiving yards and receiving touchdowns for the 1952 season.
 McChesney became a free agent after the 1952 season.